Thial/FF06B5-Laptop-Decoder/README.md

 ## Maximize the console window.
 Otherwise Windows will cry if your results exceed the window size.

-If you want to create a decoder which requires a key just add a `[RequiresKey]` attribute above the class.
+If you want to create a decoder which requires a key just add a `[Parameter("somename", ValueType.Decimal)]` attribute above the class.

 Each decoder contains 2 methods: `DecodeCross` and `DecodeValue`.